bokesyo/bokesyo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a 5th-year undergrad @ CUHKSZ.
-My passion is understanding the ties between learning in neural networks and in biological brain.
+My passion is understanding the ties between *learning* in deep neural networks and in biological brain & conciousness.
 I love industrial research in that.
-Additionally, I feel it cool to investigate Chinese dialects.
+Additionally, I feel it cool to investigate Chinese dialects and its evolution.

 ## recent work